geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 I'm violating a core tenet of software development, which is do not put state in two places.
 State should be in one canonical place.
 And then if you want, you can build indexes on top of that state in order to quickly access it.
-But you should never be...
+But you should never be..
 Children is basically just an index on top of UOP cache.
 You could imagine iterating through the entire UOP cache and finding all the UOPs and then reconstructing the children graph each time, but that's really slow.
 So children is just an index on that.